microsoft/code-with-engineering-playbook/docs/documentation/recipes/using-docfx-and-tools.md

 Run the `docfx` command to generate the website, by default in the **_site** folder.

 > **TIP:** If you want to check the website in your local environment, provide the **--serve** option to either the *docfx* command or the *GenerateDocWebsite* script.
-A small webserver is launched that hosts your website, which is accessible with <http://localhost:8080>.
+A small webserver is launched that hosts your website, which is accessible on localhost.

 ### Style of the website